Complexlity/gift-warpcast-commenters/README.md

 ```

 Go into the `.env` file and input you wallet private key.
-The other two variables are optional
+The other two variables can be left as is

 ## How to Use
 1. Get Replies For A warpcast Url